 Write and keep notes - during the consultation don't be afraid to write down the important parts of the conversation.

 Ask the doctor or nurse to provide you with a brief written summary of the consultation.
-This will only cover the key points discussed in the consultation but will provide you notes that will help prompt your memory.
-If the doctor or nurse are writting to let your GP know about the consultation you can request a copy of the letter.
+This will only cover the key points discussed in the consultation but will provide you with notes that will help prompt your memory.
+If the doctor or nurse are writing to let your GP know about the consultation you can request a copy of the letter.

 Record the conversation on your smart phone.
-You will need to ask the permission of the person you are seeing but an increasing number of people are now using their mobile phones to record the consultation.
+You will need to ask the permission of the professional you are seeing but an increasing number of people are now using their mobile phones to record the consultation.